GalsenDev221/python.weekly/README.md

 # Python Weekly 🐍🎯

-Python Weekly is a collection of some little tips with Python every week by @daoodaba975
+Python Weekly is a collection of a few little programming tips with Python each week by @daoodaba975

 ![python-v-3.7](https://img.shields.io/badge/python-v3.7-blue)